 In September 2019 I started seeing patients for individual cognitive behavioral therapy one day a week in my new Reproductive Psychology Clinic at Cedars Sinai.
 This clinic is integrated into the Prenatal Diagnostic Center at Cedars, where women at higher risk for adverse perinatal outcomes are seen by Maternal Fetal Medicine specialists.
 These women are also at highest risk for perinatal mood and anxiety disorders.
 I was a one woman show at first, but the first year showed us that many women need these services and the clinic has since grown!

-I am delighted to be working with several excellent mental health providers: Dr. Sinmi Bamgbose, MD is our Reproductive Psychiatry Consultant, Caryn Lindsey, LCSW, is our licensed clinical social worker, group therapist and patient navigator and Marie Chuldzhyan, MS, MA, facilitates our two support groups (infertility and perinatal grief and loss).
-Although individual and group psychotherapy are only available to California residents, these two support groups are open to women throughout the USA!
+I am delighted to be working with several excellent mental health providers: Dr. Sinmi Bamgbose, MD is our Reproductive Psychiatry Consultant, Caryn Lindsey, LCSW, is our licensed clinical social worker, group therapist and patient navigator and Megan Doyle, LCSW, facilitates our support groups (e.g. perinatal grief and loss).
+Although individual and group psychotherapy are only available to California residents, these support groups are open to women throughout the USA!

 Click HERE to read more about our services on our website and click HERE to read the full press release.